 - If you have a need to copy and paste content into a performance review, please be sure to right-click the field into which you are pasting the content, and select the "Paste" option.
 You can also perform the same action by pressing [Ctrl]+[Shift]+[V].
 This will ensure any formatting HTML does not get inserted into the text.

 When adding a comment, an HTML white list is used for the Comments field.
 Only certain HTML tags will be rendered.
 All other tags will not be rendered and the tags will display as text.
-See the Whitelisted Customizable Elements topic in Online Help for more information.
+See Safe Listed Customizable Elements.

 If a non-peer reviewer (manager, indirect manager, custom relationship, or self) adds comments and saves the performance review task, then the reviewer's comments are visible to other reviewers.
 If a reviewee is completing a self review after another non-peer reviewer has added comments and saved their review, then the reviewee can view the other reviewer's comments.
 This applies if a self review step is reopened.